Frequently Asked Questions

 Q: Why does Call For Action need volunteers?

-A: Call For Action is an independent nonprofit organization, in which volunteers play an important role.
-They help investigate and resolve consumer complaints, either by referral or mediation.
+A: Call For Action is an independent nonprofit organization, in which volunteers play an essential role.
+They help investigate and resolve consumer complaints, either by mediation or referral.

 Q: What does it take to be a CFA volunteer?

 A: The most important qualification is a sincere desire to help people resolve consumer problems they have been unable to resolve themselves.

 Q: Do you provide any sort of training?